MicrosoftDocs/msftdynamicsgpdocs/dynamics-gp/payroll/CAN18YETax.md

 #### CPP

 Contribution rates for both employers and employees for 2024 is 5.95%.
-The following changes are in effect for CPP for 2023:
+The following changes are in effect for CPP for 2024:

-- The maximum pensionable earnings amount will be updated to \$66,600, from \$64,900.
+- The maximum pensionable earnings amount will be updated to \$68,500, from \$66,600.

 - The basic exemption remains unchanged at \$3,500.

-- The maximum contribution amount for the year increases to \$3,754.45, from \$3,499.80.
+- The maximum contribution amount for the year increases to \$3,867.50, from \$3,754.45.

+> [!NOTE]
+    >Changes to CPP/QPP effective Jan 1, 2024
+    >Effectively, there is an additional CPP/QPP tax calculation (CPP2/QPP2 is an additional calculation once the initial Annual maximum is reached.
+It then has a separate maximum to end any CPP/QPP calculation)
+    >As part of this, we need to track the additional tax withholding and display it in the same places as the original CPP/QPP.
+    > **No new codes needs to be set up for this**

 #### EI for non-Quebec employees

-- The EI Maximum Annual Insurable Earnings amount increases to \$61,500, from \$60,300
+- The EI Maximum Annual Insurable Earnings amount increases to \$63,200, from \$61,500

-- The EI premium amount is 1.63%.
-The EI maximum annual premium amount will be \$1,002.45 from \$952.74
+- The EI premium amount is 1.66%.
+The EI maximum annual premium amount will be \$1,049.12 from \$1,002.45

-- The EI Employer Premium Rate amount will change to 2.282%.
+- The EI Employer Premium Rate amount is 2.282%.
 The employer EI premium is set using the Employer EI Factor field in the Payroll Employer Number Setup – Canada window (Tools \>\> Setup \>\> Payroll-Canada \>\> Employer).
 This factor must be set to 1.4 to meet the official EI Employer Premium.

 #### EI for Quebec employees

-- The EI maximum annual insurable earnings amount increases to \$61,500 from \$60,300.
+- The EI maximum annual insurable earnings amount increases to \$63,200 from \$61,500.

-- The EI (Quebec) Premium Rate amount increases to 1.27%, from 1.20%.
+- The EI (Quebec) Premium Rate amount increases to 1.32%, from 1.27%.

-- The maximum annual premium amount is \$781.05, from \$723.60.
+- The maximum annual premium amount is \$834.24, from \$781.05.

 > [!NOTE]
-> To make it easier to determine CPP and EI maximums between running a payroll in a new year (2022 maximums) and printing T4's from prior years (2021 maximum), two constants are created each with the year maximum in place.
+> To make it easier to determine CPP and EI maximums between running a payroll in a new year (2023 maximums) and printing T4's from prior years (2023 maximum), two constants are created each with the year maximum in place.
 >
 > Example:
 > Constant 1 2023 Maximum
-> Constant 2 2022 Maximum
+> Constant 2 2024 Maximum

-To determine when you run a 2023 payroll what maximum to use, the system looks to the Federal Basic Personal Amount in the Tax Credit Control window (Tools > Setup > Payroll Canada > Control > Tax Credits).
+To determine when you run a 2024 payroll what maximum to use, the system looks to the Federal Basic Personal Amount in the Tax Credit Control window (Tools > Setup > Payroll Canada > Control > Tax Credits).
-The system expects the amount of $15,000 for Federal Basic personal Amount in the control and then it will pull the 2023 maximum.
+The system expects the amount of $15,705 for Federal Basic personal Amount in the control and then it will pull the 2024 maximum.

 [The CRA accepts different tax calculation methods, and these are outlined on their website](https://www.canada.ca/en/revenue-agency/services/tax/businesses/topics/payroll/t4127-payroll-deductions-formulas-computer-programs.html)